Lesterpig/board/README.md

 > One dashboard to check them all.

 This repository contains a small web server used to provide a very accurate status *for all your systems*.
+It also supports live alerts when a service goes down.

 With just a glance, you'll be able to spot the faulty parts of your infrastructure.